ntlg72/etl-ws-1/README.md

 ### Connect to a Data Source

 Before you can write queries, you need to connect Redash to a data source.
-Navigate to the 'Settings' and add your data source (select "MySQL") with the appropriate credentials.
+Navigate to the 'Settings' and add your data source (select "PostgreSQL") with the appropriate credentials.

 ![Connect to a Data Source](https://redash.io/assets/images/docs/gitbook/add-data-source.gif)